Tulip-Dev/tulip/doc/developer/tulip_lib.rst

 * the computation of intrinsic parameters (parameters derived from a graph's structure, e.g. in a filesystem graph (directory tree): number of files in a directory, can be computed by counting outgoing edges)
 * the computation of extrinsic parameters (parameters derived from external information, e.g. in a filesystem graph: file size)

-This chapter describes the Tulip data structure that takes into account all the requirement of a graph visualization system.
+This chapter describes the Tulip data structure that takes into account all the requirements of a graph visualization system.
 For each part we describe the general principle and then we give examples explaining how to do it with the Tulip library.